 Chief executive officers (CEOs) of the largest firms in the U.S. earn far more today than they did in the mid-1990s and many times what they earned in the 1960s or 1970s.
-They also earn far more than the typical worker, and their pay-which relies heavily on stockrelated compensation-has grown much more rapidly than a typical worker's pay.
-Importantly, rising CEO pay does not reflect rising value of skills, but rather CEOs' use of their power to set their own pay.
-In economic terms, this means that CEO compensation reflects substantial "rents" (income in excess of their actual productivity).
-This is problematic since this growing earning power of CEOs has been driving income growth at the very top, a key dynamic in the overall growth of inequality.
+They also earn far more than the typical worker,1 and their pay-which relies heavily on stockrelated compensation-has grown much more rapidly than a typical worker's pay.
+Importantly, rising CEO pay does not reflect a rising value of skills but rather CEOs' use of their power to set their own pay.
+In economic terms, this means that CEO compensation reflects substantial "rents" (income in excess of actual productivity).
+This is problematic since the growing earning power of CEOs has been driving income growth at the very top-a key dynamic in the overall growth of inequality.
+But it also means that CEO pay can be curtailed without damaging economywide growth.